validatedpatterns/docs/_posts/2022-11-20-argo-rollouts.md

 git push -u origin main

 ```

-Once argocd recognizes the update, the rollout controller will create a replicaset for the `green` applicaiton and will start the desired number of pods.
+Once argocd recognizes the update, the rollout controller will create a replicaset for the `green` application and will start the desired number of pods.
 The green application is using its own service and that service is exposed via a route.
 Once the replicaset has created the pods, the rollout will `pause` waiting for an action to either promote or abort the rollout.

 We have two ways of viewing the rollout.
 The first is through UI in the argocd interface, and the other is using the argocd rollouts plugin.
 The UI doesn't provide as much detail as the plugin, so I'll show you what both look like for reference.